-This protocol however does create an additional issue namely inheritance blocking.
+This protocol however does create an additional issue of inheritance blocking.
 Assume that the priority of task T is 5 and the resource ceiling is 25.
 In this case, once T acquires the resource, its priority becomes 26.
 This is very high because 25 is a hypothetical maximum that may get realized very rarely.
-Because of this action all the high-priority tasks with priorities between 6 and 25 get preempted.
-They basically get blocked because T inherited the priority 26.
+Because of this action, all the high-priority tasks with priorities between 6 and 25 get preempted.
 The sad part is that there may be no other process that is interested in acquiring the resource regardless of its priority.
-We still end up blocking a lot of other processes.
+We still end up stopping a lot of processes from executing.

 Inheritance blocking is the major issue in the HLP protocol.
-It does not suffer from chain blocking, deadlocks and unbounded priority inversion.
+HLP does not suffer from resource blocking, chain blocking, second blocking, deadlocks and unbounded priority inversion.